Peer-reviewed research on Managing for adaptive capacity in climate-ready fisheries

 Acknowledgements

-Funding for this project provided by the Lenfest Ocean Program.
+Funding for this project is provided by the Lenfest Ocean Program and Walton Family Foundation.
 This project is being conducted in collaboration with researchers from UC Davis.